Also known as: skin the cat negative, ring skin the cat, skin-the-cat negatives, reverse grip skin the cat, rings negative

 What are the benefits of Negative Skin The Cat?

-What are common mistakes when doing Negative Skin The Cat?
+What are common mistakes with Negative Skin The Cat?